 Table of Content

 Is Motorcycle Insurance Required?

-The answer is general is yes, all states save for two have minimum requirements when it comes to having motorcycle insurance.
-For the most part, the 48 states that require at least minimum levels of motorcycle insurance mimic the requirements of automotive insurance.
+The answer generally is yes; all states save for two have minimum requirements for motorcycle insurance.
+Most of the 48 states requiring at least minimum levels of motorcycle insurance mimic automotive insurance requirements.
 Only Washington and Montana do not require motorcycle insurance.

-However, that has changed for a number of reasons over the years and now motorcycle drivers are faced with having to purchase at least the minimum requirements for insurance.
+However, that has changed for several reasons over the years, and now motorcycle drivers must purchase at least the minimum requirements for insurance.

 Minimum Requirements for Motorcycle Insurance:

 As with automobiles, each state has its own requirement for motorcycle insurance.
 Most states require some form of liability and uninsured or underinsured motorists, which means you cover the other driver if it is your fault in an accident.
 If the other driver has no insurance, then you are covered.
 Assuming everyone has liability and uninsured motorist insurance, everyone is covered.